Betsimisaraka/mockup/README.md

 1.	make README.md includes

     -    some explanations
     -	Explanation about the branches
     -	URL

 1. Go to repo setting and use Master will the website branch

 1. We need to create an index.html

-1. Clone the mockup derictory.
+1. Clone the mockup directory.

 1. Copy all of the work in mockup project.